 Prebiotic fiber acts as food for your bacteria.
-In the case of long-term antibiotic use, you’re going to want to ensure your remaining bacteria are well taken care of.
+In the case of long-term antibiotic use, you want to take good care of your remaining bacteria.

 Herbal treatment of Bartonella

-Being a natural health practitioner, my personal bias is towards using herbs over antibiotics for treating Bartonella.
+Being a natural health practitioner, my personal bias is towards using herbs over antibiotics.
 As treatment spans many months, the risks associated with long-term herbal use are far less than long-term antibiotic use.